TheJosh/chaotic-rage/COMPILE.md

 Compiling on Debian/Ubuntu/Mint
 -------------------------------

-This build configuration has been tested on Debian 7, Debian 8, Ubuntu 10.04, Ubuntu 12.04 and Mint 17.
+This build configuration has been tested on Debian 11

 Install the dependencies: